wesql/wescale/README.md

 # Developer
 * [Use FailPoint Injection In WeScale.md](doc%2Fdeveloper%2FUse%20FailPoint%20Injection%20In%20WeScale.md)

-# Features

-**Connection Management:**
-WeScale efficiently manages connections to your database, reducing the overhead on your application and improving performance.
-WeScale relieves you of the worry of the max_connection problem in your database.

-**Read Write Split:**
-WeScale simplify application logic by automatically routing read queries to read-only nodes and write queries to the primary node.
-This is achieved by parsing and analyzing SQL statements, which ensures efficient use of available resources.

-**Read After Write Consistency:**
-When an application writes data to the primary node and subsequently reads it on a read-only node, WeScale makes sure that the data that was just written to the primary node can be accessed and read from the read-only node.

-**Load Balancing:**
-The proxy intelligently routes queries to the appropriate read-only nodes using various load balancing policies.
-This ensures that the workload is evenly distributed across all available nodes, optimizing performance and resource utilization

-**Transparent Failover:**
-WeScale is capable of automatically detecting failovers and buffering application SQL in its memory while keeping application connections intact, thus enhancing application resilience in the event of database failures.

 # Contributing
 We welcome contributions to WeScale!
 If you have any ideas, bug reports, or feature requests,